-C.Text.entropy() (method) Text.entropy(bytes: any): number Computes the Shannon entropy of the given buffer or string. @param - bytes - value to undergo Shannon entropy computation. @returns - the entropy value; or -1 in case of an error.
+''' C.Text.entropy() (method) Text.entropy(bytes: any): number Computes the Shannon entropy of the given buffer or string. @param - bytes - value to undergo Shannon entropy computation. @returns - the entropy value; or -1 in case of an error.

-'''

 C.Text.hashCode()

+(method) Text.hashCode(val: string | Buffer | number): number

+Computes hashcode (djb2) of the given value.

 '''

-(method) Text.hashCode(val: string | Buffer | number): number Computes hashcode (djb2) of the given value. @param - val - value to be hashed. @returns - hashcode value.

-'''

-C.Text.isASCII()

-'''

-'''

-(method) Text.isASCII(bytes: any): boolean

-Checks whether all bytes or chars are in the ASCII printable range.

-@param - bytes - value to check for character range.

-@returns - true if all chars/bytes are within ASCII printable range; otherwise,

-false.

-'''

-'''

-C.Text.isUTF8()

-'''

-(method) Text.isUTF8(bytes: any): boolean Checks whether the given Buffer contains valid UTF8. @param - bytes - bytes to check. @returns - true if bytes are UTF8; otherwise, false.

-'''

-C.Text.parseWinEvent

-'''

-(method) C.Text.parseWinEvent(xml: string, nonValues?: string[]): any

-Parses an XML string representing a Windows event into a compact, prettified JSON object.
-Works like C.Text.parseXml , but with Windows events, produces more-compact output.
-For a usage example, see Reducing Windows XML Events.

-''' @param - xml - an XML string; or an event field containing the XML. @param - nonValues - array of string values.
+''' @param - val - value to be hashed. @returns - hashcode value.
+C.Text.isASCII() (method) Text.isASCII(bytes: any): boolean Checks whether all bytes or chars are in the ASCII printable range. @param - bytes - value to check for character range. @returns - true if all chars/bytes are within ASCII printable range; otherwise, false.
+C.Text.isUTF8() (method) Text.isUTF8(bytes: any): boolean Checks whether the given Buffer contains valid UTF8. @param - bytes - bytes to check. @returns - true if bytes are UTF8; otherwise, false.
+C.Text.parseWinEvent (method) C.Text.parseWinEvent(xml: string, nonValues?: string[]): Parses an XML string representing a Windows event into a compact, prettified JSON object.
+Works like C.Text.parseXml, but with Windows events, produces more-compact output.
+For a usage example, see Reducing Windows XML Events. @param - xml - an XML string; or an event field containing the XML. @param - nonValues - array of string values.
 Elements whose value equals any of the values in this array will be omitted from the returned object.
-Defaults to ['-'], meaning that elements whose value equals - will be discarded. '''

-'''

-@returns - an object representing the parsed Windows Event; or undefined if the input could not be parsed.
+Defaults to ['-'], meaning that elements whose value equals - will be discarded. @returns - an object representing the parsed Windows Event; or undefined if the input could not be parsed.
+C.Text.parseXml (method) C.Text.parseXml(xml:string, keepAttr?:boolean, keepMetadata?:boolean, nonValues?:string[]): any Parses an XML string and returns a JSON object.

-'''

-'''

-C.Text.parseXml

-(method) C.Text.parseXml(xml:string, keepAttr?:boolean,

-keepMetadata?:boolean, nonValues?:string[]): any

-'''

-Parses an XML string and returns a JSON object.
 Can be used with Eval Function to parse XML fields contained in an event, or with ad hoc XML. @param - xml - XML string, or an event field containing the XML. @param - keepAttr - whether or not to include attributes in the returned object.
 Defaults to true. @param - keepMetadata - whether or not to include metadata found in the XML.
 The keepAttr parameter must be set to true for this to work.
 Defaults to false.
-(Eligible metadata includes namespace definitions and prefixes, and XML declaration attributes such as encoding, version, etc.) @param - nonValues - array of string values.
+(Eligible metadata includes namespace definitions and prefixes, '''

+''' and XML declaration attributes such as encoding, version, etc.) @param - nonValues - array of string values.
 Elements whose value equals any of the values in this array will be omitted from the returned object.
 Defaults to [] (empty array), meaning discard no elements. @returns - an object representing the parsed XML; or undefined if the input could not be parsed.
-An input collection of elements will be parsed into an

-'''

-array of objects.

-'''

-'''

-C.Text.relativeEntropy()

-'''

-'''

-(method) Text.relativeEntropy(bytes: any, modelName?: string):

-number

-'''

-Computes the relative entropy of the given buffer or string.

-'''

-@param - bytes - value whose relative entropy to compute.

-'''

-@param - modelName - Name of the model to test the string with.

-'''

-@returns - the relative entropy value, or -1 in case of an error.

-'''
+An input collection of elements will be parsed into an array of objects.
+C.Text.relativeEntropy() (method) Text.relativeEntropy(bytes: any, modelName?: string): number Computes the relative entropy of the given buffer or string. @param - bytes - Value whose relative entropy to compute. @param - modelName - Optionally, override the default $CRIBL_HOME/data/lookups/model_relative_entropy_top_domains.csv model used to test the input.
+Create a custom lookup file with the same column and value structure as the default, and store it in the same path, as model_relative_entropy<custom-name>.csv .
+To reference it, pass your <custom-name> substring as the modelName parameter. @returns - The relative entropy value, or -1 in case of an error. ☐ When using modelName in a distributed deployment, the corresponding paths are $CRIBL_HOME/groups/<worker- '''

+□ When using modelName in a distributed deployment, the corresponding paths are \$CRIBL_HOME/groups/<worker-group-name>/data/lookups/.
+Creating your custom lookup file via LogStream's UI will automatically set the appropriate paths.